Overview

 Fee structure

-2. Issuer-mediated: An issuer posts collateral and funds transactions on behalf of cardholders.
-The merchant is settled instantly from the issuer's collateral pool.
-See the issuer guide for details.
+- Consumer Credit: An issuer posts collateral and a $100K refundable deposit, then funds transactions on behalf of cardholders.
+The merchant is settled instantly from the issuer's collateral pool at 1.70% interchange.
+Dispute resolution is backed by the $100K deposit.

 Network identifiers